Beyond Procedure: Substantive Fairness in Conformal Prediction: Background

 Each group receives the same nominal statistical guarantee, achieving \emph{Equalized Coverage} \cite{romano2020with}. \textbf{Mondrian CP} achieves \Cref{eq:group-coverage} by using the predefined grouping function \(g\) to calibrate conformal thresholds separately within each group \citep{vovk2003mondrian}.
 Since this means partitioning the calibration set \(\mathcal{D}_{\mathrm{cal}}\), each group is calibrated on a smaller sample, leading to increased variance of empirical coverage \citep{zwart2025probabilistic, gibbs2025conformal}.

 However, Equalized Coverage focuses on the construction of prediction sets—an intermediate tool for uncertainty quantification.
-Hence it is a procedural notion, ignoring how sets are used and what their downstream impact may be. \citet{cresswell2025conformal} showed via randomized controlled trials that equalizing coverage causes disparate impact in downstream tasks where people use prediction sets as decision aids. \emph{Equalized Set Size} was proposed as an alternative fairness notion for CP.
+Hence it is a procedural notion, ignoring how sets are used and what their downstream impact may be. \citet{cresswell2025conformal} showed via randomized controlled trials that equalizing coverage causes disparate impact in downstream tasks where people use prediction sets as decision aids.
+As an alternative fairness notion for CP, \citet{cresswell2025conformal} proposed \emph{Equalized Set Size} which requires

+for some constant $c$.
 While still procedural in nature, this notion better correlated with reduced disparate impact.